 But beyond these similarities, the burdens these boys carry is far beyond anything I’ve had to hold.
 All of these boys come from violent homes.
 Beaten by their fathers, stepfathers, and others around them, they’ve come into age with a clouded look on their place in the world.
 One character deals with this is a way that shocks and causes the movie to take a very different turn than the one it started with.
 Bing Liu deals with these lingering issues in his own past in a confrontation with his mother that is something as deeply personal as I’ve ever seen in any film before.
 And Keire’s reckoning with his relationship with his family is a a sharp portrait of what it looks like to rebuild after a family tragedy.

 These are three boys and three stories.
 They’re all brought together by their shared childhood and love of skateboarding.
 But these are three different stories.
 And Liu handles them all so deftly.
-All three of them are given room to bloom and become their own characters with their own stories.
+All three of them are given room to bloom and become their own characters with their own narratives.
 But he doesn’t squeeze so much info in that it can’t be a movie.
 Liu’s history as a camera operator for shows like Shameless pays off, with stunning footage of skateboarding.
 But he also shoots in intimate settings.
 At backyard parties, in living room hangouts, by town haunts.
 Because of the trust developed with his subjects, they’re never on their guard.